greatsquare0/thy-weaver/packages/docs/src/reference/default-file-structure.md

 ## `thyweaver.config.js` or `.ts`

-Your configuration file for Thy Weaver, check-out the documentation [here](/reference/config-file)
+Your configuration file for ThyWeaver, check-out the documentation [here](/reference/config-file)